The Venice, Italy Workshop

-The Canals of Venice Workshop led by international photojournalist Peter Turnley, will take his very successful street photography and photo essay approach to photography one step further, offering a wonderful seven-day learning and shooting experience in not only the streets but on the waters one of the world’s most beautiful and exciting cities, Venice.
-This is an ideal time to visit and photograph Venice-a time of year where there the daily life and weather is wonderfully conducive to interesting photographs, and also a time when the hordes of summer tourists visiting Venice are gone, and the city rediscovers its’ authenticity.
+The Venice, Italy Workshop led by international photojournalist Peter Turnley, will take his very successful street photography and photo essay approach to photography one step further, offering a wonderful seven-day learning and photography experience in not only the streets but on the waters of one of the world’s most beautiful and exciting cities, Venice.
+This is an ideal time to visit and photograph Venice: a time of year where there the daily life and weather is wonderfully conducive to interesting photographs, and also a time when the hordes of summer tourists visiting Venice are gone, and the city rediscovers its authenticity.

 Students and teacher will meet approx. 3-4 hours a day as a group for lectures, photo presentations, photo critiques of the each students daily work, visits to museums and galleries, and discussion of successful techniques for making spontaneous, human images of the life of a city.

 Each day, students will be explore on their own on foot and boat, the streets and canals of Venice and to shoot for at least half of each day.
-Students will be urged to try to discover a theme of life in Venice that interests them and to create a photo story around that theme.
-Peter Turnley will help them develop the themes and work and it is not important at all to know ahead of time what the theme will be.
-Discovering and developing a theme of interest will be one of the key aspects of the workshop.
-A theme can be very specific, or very broad, such as “Impressions of Venice”.
 Students are pushed to go beyond simply the picturesque and to discover a sense of the texture and the rhythm to the real life of this exciting and unique city.

 As it is a city very different than many because of the canals and water and the way that this affects and influences the organization of the life of the city, students will hear some early lectures on some of the particularities of life in Venice.
 Students are pushed to photograph not only scenes and environments, but also the people and life of Venice.
 Those who are naturally timid about approaching people will learn techniques and be exposed to ideas and a spirit that will help them go forward with their photographic communication including photographing people.
 This should be a tremendously visual locale for making interesting, creative and powerful images.